 What is Asymmetric Encryption?

-The above method is followed in symmetric encryption where the ciphered data along with the key is sent to the receiver for consumption post decryption.
-Challenges in this mode are the manageability of a large number of participants and the exchanging key in a secure way.
+The above method is followed in symmetric encryption, where the ciphered data and the key are sent to the receiver for consumption post decryption.
+Challenges in this mode are the manageability of many participants and exchanging a key in a secure way.

-Asymmetric Encryption addresses these challenges in a robust way with a pair of keys: a public key and a private key.
-While the data is encrypted at the sender’s end using the public key of the receiver and the data exchanged is decrypted by the receiver using his private key.
+Asymmetric Encryption robustly addresses these challenges with a pair of keys: a public key and a private key.
+While the data is encrypted at the sender’s end using the receiver’s public key and the data exchanged is decrypted by the receiver using his private key.
 Though the public key is made available to everyone, a private key that is essential to decrypt the data is retained with the owner.

 Difference between Symmetric and Asymmetric encryption